HSG-WAS-FS25/exercise-1/README.md

 The project template we prepared for this tutorial already includes most of the code required by your team of miners, but it leaves out a few parts — just enough to give you a guided tour of some of the features of autonomous agents discussed in the first lecture.

 This tutorial is a simplified version of the [Gold Miners Tutorial](https://jacamo-lang.github.io/jacamo/tutorials/gold-miners/readme.html) which extends the winning implementation developed in the context of the 2nd [Multi-Agent Programming Contest](https://multiagentcontest.org/).
-No submission is required, but feel free to send your questions to [Danai](mailto:danai.vachtsevanou@unisg.ch).
+No submission is required, but feel free to send your questions to [Alessandro](mailto:alessandro.giugno@unisg.ch).

 The tutorial project is developed with [JaCaMo](https://jacamo-lang.github.io/), a platform for programming multi-agent systems, and uses [Gradle](https://gradle.org/).
 We recommend you to use [Visual Studio Code](https://code.visualstudio.com/) with the following extensions:
 - For JaCaMo syntax highlighting: [JaCaMo4Code](https://marketplace.visualstudio.com/items?itemName=tabajara-krausburg.jacamo4code)